 3. Know what to do with the oshibori

-At almost every meal, you’ll be given a wet washcloth (or a moist towelette packet).
+At almost every meal, you’ll receive a wet washcloth (or a moist towelette packet).
 In the summer, the cloths will be cold and in the wintertime they’re hot.

-This is called an oshibori, and it is meant for cleaning your hands before a meal.
+This is called an oshibori, and it is for cleaning your hands before a meal.

-Do not use this to wipe the sweat from your brow (we made this mistake during a sweltering August day!), as this is seen as very rude.
+Do not use this to wipe the sweat from your brow.
+We made this mistake during a sweltering August day and learned it is considered very rude.

 Instead, use this to wipe your hands and fold it up again.
 It can be used discreetly to wipe hands during meal, but should stay on the table (not your lap).